The Connecticut Student Writers Contest

 On behalf of the dedicated volunteer teachers from all over the state who serve on the Selection Committee and who read through the many entries we receive every year, we proudly present below writers for this year's Connecticut Student Writers magazine.

-The CSW Student Recognition Night for 2016 was held on May 11, 2016, at the Jorgensen Center.
-Selected writers were chosen to read their winning entries, and all writers, featured artists, and their teachers were honored and presented with certificates and copies of the magazine.
+The CSW Student Recognition Night for 2019 will be held on May 16, 2019, from 5 to 7 PM at the Jorgensen Center.
+Selected writers have been chosen to read their winning entries, and all writers, featured artists, and their teachers will be honored and presented with certificates and copies of the magazine.